-Bring your leftover paint, batteries, pesticides, herbicides, motor and other oils, brake fluid and pool chemicals to the City of Canterbury Bankstown’s Household Chemical Collection events held twice a year.
+City of Canterbury Bankstown’s Household Chemical Collection events held twice a year.
 The NSW Environmental Protection Agency provides these free Household Chemical Collection services for all NSW residents.
+This project is a

 You can also drop off your old household chemicals, any time of the year, at one of the many permanent

 If you miss Council’s Household Chemical Collections, don’t worry, there are a number of existing industry supported programs to collect left over paint, used lead-acid batteries, old medicines and other hazardous household materials.

 Paintback to find a local drop-off point which will accept up to 100 litres of leftover paint, or check out the